How The Deuce Shifted Following Times Up

 She also said that production on The Deuce made sure that actors were "wired" — wired with microphones for sound purposes — in their trailers or somewhere private, just to make sure no one's privacy was violated.
 "We really made a serious effort to make changes," she said.

-The Deuce season 2 premiered Sunday night.
+The Deuce season 2 premieres on Sky Atlantic on Tuesday 11th September.
 Gyllenhaal also stars in The Kindergarten Teacher, out October 12 on Netflix.

 Advertisement